Statute of Autonomy of Catalonia of 2006: Criticism

-Political parties, such as Cs and PP have pointed out what they describe as an "identity obsession" amongst Catalan nationalist politicians and the Catalan media establishment.
+Spanish nationalist political parties, such as Cs and PP have pointed out what they describe as an "identity obsession" amongst Catalan nationalist politicians and the Catalan media establishment.
 They quote the unprecedentedly high abstention in the referendum regarding the Statute as a symptom of those cited sectors being out of sync with the populace at large.

-On the opposite side, Catalan nationalists, such as CiU, Republican Left of Catalonia (ERC), or CUP, think that the Statute does not give Catalonia sufficient self-government after it was modified by the Constitutional Court of Spain.
+On the opposite side, Catalan nationalists, such as CiU, Republican Left of Catalonia (ERC), or CUP, said that the Statute does not give Catalonia sufficient self-government after it was modified by the Constitutional Court of Spain.
 They claim the Statute that was brought to referendum differed substantially from the one the Constitutional Court delivered on points considered key by these parties, starting the first massive Catalan demonstrations in favor of the Catalan independence.

 Legal challenge and the Catalans' response

+In an unprecedented move, immediately after the Statute's proclamation, the Partido Popular filed an objection of unconstitutionality against more than half the text before the Constitutional Court of Spain (including provisions that had previously been approved in the autonomy statutes of other autonomous communities).
+Its constitutionality was also contested by some intellectuals and journalists related to liberal or conservative media such as the COPE (Catholic radio network) and the Madrid-based newspapers El Mundo and La Razón.

-The Statute has been legally contested by the surrounding Autonomous Communities of Aragon, Balearic Islands, and the Valencian Community, as well as by the Partido Popular (then the main opposition party at the Spanish Parliament).
-The objections are based on various topics such as disputed cultural heritage but, especially, on the Statute's alleged breaches of the "solidarity between regions" principle in fiscal and educational matters enshrined by the Spanish Constitution of 1978.
+Elements of the Statute were legally contested by the surrounding Autonomous Communities of Aragon, Balearic Islands, and the Valencian Community concerning financing, water policy and the archives of the Crown of Aragaon.
+The objections are based on various topics such as disputed cultural heritage but, especially, on the Statute's alleged breaches of the "solidarity between regions" principle in fiscal and educational matters enshrined by the Constitution.

+The Catalan polity was outraged by the extent and nature of the challenge because the Statute it had been negotiated and agreed in State and Catalan parliaments and ratified by referendum.
 The Catalan political arena largely viewed this debate as a sort of cultural war waged by "Spanish nationalists" (espanyolistes in Catalan).
-In response, four of the six political parties in the Catalan parliament (Convergence and Union, the Catalan Socialists, Republican Left of Catalonia, and Catalan green party), which that represented 88% of the popular, agreed to fight together in the Spanish Senate to reform the Constitutional Court of Spain to try to keep overturn of the Catalan Statute of Autonomy.
-The pact was particularly interesting because, aside from the fact that they all pertain to various degrees of Catalan nationalism, the four parties differ greatly in political ideology and together form nearly 80% of the Catalan Parliament.
+In response, in May 2010, four of the six political parties in the Catalan parliament (Convergence and Union, the Catalan Socialists, Republican Left of Catalonia, and Catalan green party), which then represented 88% of the electorate, agreed present together in the Spanish Senate a reform of the Constitutional Court of Spain to stop it overturning the Statute of Autonomy.
+The pact was unusual because, aside from the fact that they all pertain to various degrees of Catalan nationalism, the four parties differ greatly in political ideology and together form nearly 80% of the Catalan Parliament.
 However, this attempt was largely unsuccessful.